 Sky Plus – Sky TV bombard me with literature, emails and text messages telling me how much they have been listening to me in order to service my televisual needs.
 Well, they need to wash out their collective ears, I’m afraid.
 We still can only record two programmes at one time, which is nowhere near enough.
 As I will never watch these programmes ‘live’ – because I obviously want to watch them later when I can skip through the adverts – why can’t they broadcast them at 3am when I am sleeping?
 Because if this clash occurs when I am awake, I might inadvertently overhear Harvey Spector say something crucial in Suits and therefore have to quickly a) turn the sound down and b) flick to, and playback, the first previously recorded item on our Planner to avoid the plot being given away.
 The only saving grace here is that the first item on our Planner is the 2013 Wigan v Man City FA Cup Final – something I am quite happy to watch, over and over again.
 Approximate time lost: 2 seconds.
 Blood pressure impact: Low

 Water tap – At work, we have one of those posh tap/geyser things that spits out either boiling or cold water at the flick of a switch.
-It’s a godsend when, as is the case in our Team, your brew round can consist of up to a water tapdozen people.
+It’s a godsend when, as is the case in our Team, your brew round can consist of up to a dozen people.
 As we are on the top floor of the building, sometimes the plumbing in the kitchen struggles to cope, meaning that the tappy thing gets tired and decides to down tools and take a well-earned rest.
 This has happened to me twice this week and meant that I had to resort to filling and boiling an old-fangled kettle, with all the inconvenience and hassle that entails.
 Approximate time lost: 3 minutes.
 Blood pressure impact: Little

 Car Parking – I am very fortunate that free on-site parking is provided with my job.
 Furthermore, because I am one of the earlier arrivals at the office each day, I am always able to park on the main, tarmac car-park in a space that is extremely close to the office door.
 However, if I have to go out for anything during the day, the chances of that space being available when I return are slim to nil.
 This often forces me to slum it and try to find a spec in the overspill car park.
 This car park is across the road, probably a full thirty yards from the office door.
 It is a gravel car park, and as such is extremely puncture-friendly.
 And when it rains, I run the risk of getting wet on the thirty yard trek back to the shelter of the office.
 Approximate time lost: Up to 4 minutes.
 Blood pressure impact: Rising, weather-depending.